NaV1.5 regulation fine-tuning as a therapy for cardiac Conduction and Arrhythmic diseases at Risk of suddEn Death

 Introduction

 The voltage-gated sodium channel (Na-channel; NaV1.5) is a central component of cardiac electrogenesis.
 Its dysfunction can lead to ventricular fibrillation and sudden cardiac death.
+While NaV1.5 represents a highly relevant therapeutic target for the prevention of life-threatening cardiac arrhythmias, therapies that target the expression or function of this channel are non-existent.

-Importance of NaV1.5
+Importance of Therapy

+Such a therapy would provide, for the first time, an alternative for the invasive and costly cardioverter defibrillator or pacemaker therapies currently used.
 The NaV1.5-CARED consortium proposes to capitalize on their largest worldwide cohorts of patients with inherited cardiac electrical and conduction defects to uncover regulatory regions and proteins that modulate NaV1.5 expression and function with the goal to develop and validate innovative therapies to restore the function of NaV1.5.
-We have three objectives:

-1. Predict the risk of (fatal) arrhythmia and conduction defect at the individual level by developing personalized polygenic risk score (PRS).
+1. Predict the risk of (fatal) arrhythmia and conduction defect at the individual level by developing a personalized polygenic risk score (PRS).

 2. Characterize the molecular mechanism associating regulatory DNA regions and genes with the cardiac diseases to uncover new therapeutic targets.